 Karakol has a unique location, in that, there are multiple ethnicities present.
 Karakol is known for its large Dungan population, making it the best place to get the famous cold noodle soup dish, Ashlanfu.
 The goal of the newly created food tour was to touch on all of the ethnicities and the foods in order to tell a story.
 The cultures and stories represented in this food tour are Dungan, Tatar, Ugur, and of course, Kyrgyz.
-Each stop on this tour, not only includes delicious foods, but a taste of life from around the Central Asian world.
+Each stop on this tour, not only includes delicious food but a taste of life from around the Central Asian world.

 First stop: Ashlanfu